njraladdin/adk-typescript-agent-maintainer/project.md

 - generating good code: reduce unnecessary python context, focused typescript context
 - limit number of tries for code writer. if stil lfail after all retries, delete issue
 - ability to fetch another file in code translation agent
 - always start with fresh cloned repo

+ui agent: submit a single commit on a UI, display steps taken by agent on a web ui. list of commits in progress.

+troubleshoot: submit a few commits until it can port it perfectly

+hosted : both agent and ui hosted on google cloud

-monitor commits: monitor newest commits, check if they were processed yet or not, send them to agent. use sqlite db to track processed commits and retries
+automatic monitoring: ability to enable monitoring newest commits, check if they were processed yet or not, send them to agent. use sqlite db to track processed commits and retries

-ui agent progress: display steps taken by agent on a web ui

-estimated finish : monday
+estimated finish : tuesday